clach04/export-tabs-urls/README.md

 - **Access browser tabs** : required to list the tabs ;
 - **Input data to the clipboard** : required to copy the list to the clipboard ;
-- **Display notifications** : not required stricto sensu (as the extension could work without it) but it is used to improve the user experience by providing visual feedback about what is going on (if the "Enable Notifications" option is selected) ;
+- **Display notifications** : not strictly required/needed (as the extension could work without it) but it is used to improve the user experience by providing visual feedback about what is going on (if the "Enable Notifications" option is selected) ;
 - **Storage** : required to store settings.

 ## Screenshots